Those who trust in the Lord are like Mount Zion, which cannot be moved, but remains forever. Psalm 125:1

 29 But Peter and the apostles answered, “We must obey God rather than men.
 30 The God of our fathers raised up Jesus, whom you killed, hanging him on a tree.
 31 God exalted him with his right hand to be a Prince and a Savior, to give repentance to Israel, and remission of sins.
 32 We are his witnesses of these things, and so also is the Holy Spirit, whom God has given to those who obey him.”

 33 But they, when they heard this, were cut to the heart, and were determined to kill them.
 34 But one stood up in the council, a Pharisee named Gamaliel, a teacher of the law, honored by all the people, and commanded to put the apostles out for a little while.

 35 He said to them, “You men of Israel, be careful concerning these men, what you are about to do.
-36 For before these days Theudas rose up, making himself out to be somebody; to whom a number of men, about 400, joined themselves.
-He was slain; and all, as many as obeyed him, were dispersed, and came to nothing.
-37 After this man, Judas of Galilee rose up in the days of the enrollment, and drew away some people after him.
-He also perished, and all, as many as obeyed him, were scattered abroad.
+36 For before these days Theudas rose up, making himself out to be somebody, to whom a number of men, about 400, joined themselves.
+He was slain, and all, all who obeyed him were dispersed and came to nothing.
+37 After this man, Judas of Galilee rose up in the days of the enrollment and drew away some people after him.
+He also perished, and all who obeyed him were scattered abroad.
 38 Now I tell you, withdraw from these men, and leave them alone.
 For if this counsel or this work is of men, it will be overthrown.
 39 But if it is of God, you will not be able to overthrow it, and you would be found even to be fighting against God!”

 40 They agreed with him.
 Summoning the apostles, they beat them and commanded them not to speak in the name of Jesus, and let them go.
 41 They therefore departed from the presence of the council, rejoicing that they were counted worthy to suffer dishonor for Jesus’ name.